DropDaDeuce/LethalGargoyles/README.md

 - Taunt - General
 - Taunt - Player Death
 - Taunt - Prior Death
+- Taunt - EmployeeClass (Requires the Employee Classes mod)

 **3. Naming Conventions**

-- **Hardcoded Categories:** For the categories "Taunt - Activity," "Taunt - Enemy," and "Taunt - Prior Death," your custom audio file names **must match** the original file names to replace them.
+- **Hardcoded Categories:** For the categories "Taunt - Activity," "Taunt - Enemy," "Taunt - Prior Death," and "Taunt - EmployeeClass," you can add multiple variations of the same taunt by using the original file name as a base and adding a suffix.
-    - For example, to replace the "taunt_priordeath_Abandoned" voice line, your custom OGG file must also be named "taunt_priordeath_Abandoned.ogg".
+    - For example, to add variations of the "taunt_priordeath_Abandoned" voice line, you can name your custom OGG files "taunt_priordeath_Abandoned2.ogg", "taunt_priordeath_Abandoned_Custom.ogg", etc. The mod will randomly choose between all variations with the same base name.
 - **Other Categories:**  For the remaining categories, you can use any file name for your custom OGG files.
 Simply place them in the corresponding folder within "Custom Voice Lines."

 **4. Disabling Voice Lines**

 - If you want to disable a specific voice line, you can do so through the mod's configuration file.

 </details>

 ## Current Voice Lines